helikopterspark/FlashMsg/README.md

 });
 ```

+Move or copy the css/flashmsg.css file to the webroot/css folder in your Anax-MVC installation.
 In the router you also need to add the css-stylesheet flashmsg.css.

 #Add the route in your front controller: